xingyif/scalabridge/workshop-resources/tutorial.md

 # :pencil: Workshop Tutorial

 ## :bookmark_tabs: Workshop Materials
 Friends from [Underscore](http://underscore.org) have created and donated the curriculum.
 Rather than lecture-lab, this hand-on workshop is designed for self-paced learning.
-As a volunteer, you will be a floating mentor, engaging and facilitating students in their learning.
+Mentors will be floating around, engaging and facilitating students in their learning.

 ## :closed_book: Creative Scala Tutorial